evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 # Smart Agents

 Blockchains are great for smart contracts and decentralization.
-This gives you the ability to have cryptographically proofed transactions and you can verify source and target account.
+This gives you the advantage of having cryptographically proven transactions, of which you can verify source and target account.
 But when you have done the first steps you may want to connect external systems to your smart contract or your blockchain application, or you want to do timed tasks on your smart contract.

 For this problem the concept of the "oracle" exists.
-The oracle is a small component which can make transactions to your smart contract based on different triggers, maybe timed, maybe depending on another external system.
+The oracle is a small component which can make transactions to your smart contract based on different triggers, e.g. timed triggers, or triggers depending on another external system.

-evan.network provides a JavaScript API which connects to the evan.network blockchain and gives you functionalities to create verifications/VCs/DIDs/Digital Twins and many other features.
+evan.network provides a JavaScript API which connects to the evan.network blockchain and provides functionalities to create verifications, VCs, DIDs, Digital Twins, and many other features.

-When you now want to connect the evan.network API to your third party system, we provide a node.js framework called "smart-agents" where you can define business logic mapped to REST APIs.
+When you want to connect the evan.network API to your third party system, we provide a node.js framework called "smart-agents", where you can define business logic mapped to REST APIs.

-Every "smart-agent" is a full functional component which can consist of one or more REST APIs, its own configuration and its own identity on evan network.
+Every smart-agent is a fully functional component, which can consist of one or more REST APIs, its own configuration, and its own identity on evan.network.

 ## Architecture of smart agents

 Let's start with the architecture of the smart agent.
 The base framework we're using is Actionhero.
-When you want to get detailed information of it, Actionhero has a great [documentation](https://docs.actionherojs.com/)<sup>[+]</sup>.
+When you want to get detailed information about it, Actionhero has a great [documentation](https://docs.actionherojs.com/)<sup>[+]</sup>.
 But let's start with the main components a smart-agent consists of:

 [![Actionhero overview](/docs/4000_developers/4100_concepts/img/actionhero_overview.png){:class="center"}](/docs/4000_developers/4100_concepts/img/actionhero_overview.png)

 ### actions (REST APIs)
-Actions are basically REST APIs and a smart agent can consist of an unlimited amount of REST APIs.
+Actions are basically REST APIs and a smart-agent can consist of an unlimited amount of REST APIs.
 Actionhero can communicate with these actions via different communication methods, like normal REST, WebSockets or also TCP sockets.
-An action consists of a constructor where you define the following parameters
+An action contains a constructor which lets you define the following parameters

   - `name` - the name of an action also represents the URL of the action afterwards (e.g. http://localhost:8080/api/${name})
   - `description` - a short description of what the endpoint does
-  - `outputExample` - an object which shows how the response of the action look like (not necessary)
+  - `outputExample` - an object which shows how the response of the action looks like (optional)
   - `inputs` - in this object you define the parameters which can be passed to the action and if they are required or not

 ```javascript